virgo-agent-toolkit/super-agent/README.md

 you're on windows, in which case it will be `fife.exe`).
 Move this to somewhere in your path to install it.
 Probably the same place you installed `lit`.

-The name `fife` stands for Remote Agent eXperiment.
-When this project become more stable, the name will probably change.

 The next 3 subsections describe the various modes in which the agent can run.
 For all of them, you need to write a `fife.conf` file and run the `fife` agent using the file.